visualasparagus/mailchimp/README.md

 A simple script to add an email address to a MailChimp list using API 3.0.

-This only takes an email address and does not manage any merge fields, etc.
+This only takes an email address and does not manage any merge fields, etc. It will first check the status of the email address.

-Requires an API key and a list ID
+Requires an MailChimp API key and a list ID

 ## Installation